adorsys/datasafe/SECURITY.WHITEPAPER.md

 Default implementation of symmetric path encryption is integrity preserving which means that each segment is authenticated against its parent path hash (SHA-256 digest), so attacker can't move a/file to b/file without being detected.

-It requires 2 secret keys for path encryption/decryption.
-They stored inside keystore with prefixes "PATH_SECRET" for S2V AES key used in Cipher-based Message Authentication Code(CMAC) mode and "PATH_CTR_SECRET_" for CTR AES key used in counter mode.
-Both 256 bit size by default.
+It requires 2 secret keys for path encryption/decryption (both 256 bit size by default):
+-  S2V AES key used in CMAC (Cipher-based Message Authentication Code) mode
+-  CTR AES key used in counter mode.

 After encryption each path part concatenated to result encrypted path.